ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ledger address, or because the ledger address control key was not selected in the current step.
 In the given example, the ledger 0 address control key was not selected.

-Note 2: if by mistake ledger 1, that has no funds, is connected, and selected for chain creation, the operation will fail when trying to pay the fee for the SUBNET creation TX, with:
+Note 2: if by mistake ledger 1, that has no funds, is connected, and selected for chain creation, the operation is going to fail when trying to pay the fee for the SUBNET creation TX, with:

 ```text